01binary/elysium-max-exoskeleton/README.md

     * `Pistons` - contains piston parts
     * `Design` - contains original drawings used at starting stage of the project
 * `render` - contains 3D renders to show assembled parts at a glance
+* `view` - contains low-poly OBJ export of the entire exoskeleton with ambient occlusion and UV coordinates (for real-time 3D rendering)
 * `build` - contains photographs to show assembled parts at a glance
 * `references` - contains reference photographs used to model all parts in this project